checkbox/checkbox/checkbox-touch/README.rst

 The release process is quite simple.
 It's also informal as we only did it once or twice

-- Tag the tree using the $PRODUCT-v$VERSION scheme (checkbox-touch-v0.1).
+- Tag the tree using the $PRODUCT-v$VERSION scheme (checkbox-converged-v0.1).
 - Build a new click package as outlined above.
 - Test it on some devices to ensure that's it's not horribly broken.
-- Create a release on an appropriate Launchpad milestone on the checkbox-touch project (https://launchpad.net/checkbox-touch).
+- Create a release on an appropriate Launchpad milestone on the checkbox-converged project (https://launchpad.net/checkbox-converged).
 Write a changelog and upload the click package.
-The changelog should contain link to the version milestone on Launchpad, e.g. https://launchpad.net/checkbox-touch/+milestone/1.1.2
+The changelog should contain link to the version milestone on Launchpad, e.g. https://launchpad.net/checkbox-converged/+milestone/1.1.2
 - Join ``#ubuntu-app-devel`` on freenode and figure out who can upload core-dev applications.
 Ask them to upload the new version.
 Popey declared to do the uploads, so start by asking him.